mirshod1257/mirshod1257/README.md

 - 👋 Hi, I’m @mirshod1257
-- 👀 I’m interested in
+- 👀 I’m interested in python-telegram-bot
 - 🌱 I’m currently learning :
 I want to study the telegram bot
 - 💞️ I’m looking to collaborate on ...
 I accompany the git hub